 It’s always good to know where you are in business, especially in the landscaping industry.
-Whether you just opened your landscape design or maintenance business, knowing where you are can be the difference in moving forward, or staying still.
+Whether you just opened your landscape design or maintenance business, knowing where you are can be the difference between moving forward, or staying still.
 A business not moving forward risks either going out of business or losing profit.

-Ben Collinsworth, General Manage with Yellowstone Landscape, presented the maturity level scale at the Lawn And Landscape Technology Conference and talked about how using this scale to see where your business is at is important when wanting to put in a new process or automate parts of your business.
+Ben Collinsworth, General Manager with Yellowstone Landscape, presented the maturity level scale at the Lawn And Landscape Technology Conference and talked about how using this scale to see where your business is at is important when wanting to put in a new process or automate parts of your business.

 “As you go through it, you recognize where you fit on this scale,” Collinsworth said.
 “For me, especially when putting in and implementing new things, it’s good for me to have a scorecard.
 This helped me understand where I am at as a business on this scale.”